mariokorf/hands-on-workshops/angular_vf.md

 ##Conclusion

-You've now created an Angular.js app on visualforce, complete with a controller and a couple of views.
+You've now created an Angular.js app on Visualforce, complete with a controller and a couple of views.
 You've integrated it to Salesforce and are displaying account names as an unordered list in your app!